Rasalp1/canvas-lm/README.md

 ## Disclaimer

-**Canvas LM is an independent project and is not affiliated with, endorsed by, or sponsored by:**
+**Canvs LM is an independent project and is not affiliated with, endorsed by, or sponsored by:**
-- Instructure, Inc. or Canvas LMS
+- Instructure, Inc. or Canvs LMS
 - Google LLC or Alphabet Inc. (except for use of their services)
 - Any educational institution

 **Academic Integrity:**
-Canvas LM is designed as a **study aid**, not a cheating tool.
+Canvs LM is designed as a **study aid**, not a cheating tool.
 Users are responsible for:
 - Following their institution's academic honesty policies
 - Using AI assistance ethically and transparently
 - Not submitting AI-generated content as their own work